Judge Christina A. Snyder -- United States District Court, Central District of California

 Tentative Rulings

-Yes — the Court provides oral or written tentative rulings on most motions.
-Written tentative rulings are provided to counsel on the date of the scheduled hearing; the courtroom is open 20 minutes before calendar call for counsel to obtain written tentative rulings if available.
-In some cases, counsel will be notified that the motion has been taken under submission and that counsel need not appear for oral argument.
+JPS §2/§7 ARE TENTATIVE RULINGS ISSUED?
+Generally, prior to argument, written tentative rulings are provided to counsel on the date of the scheduled hearing, in court.
+The courtroom is open to the public twenty (20) minutes before calendar call, upon which counsel may obtain such written tentative rulings, if available.
+In some cases, counsel will be notified that the motion has been taken under submission and that counsel need not appear for oral argument. §1: The Court provides oral or written tentative rulings on most motions. [snyder-christina | tentative_rulings]

 Prohibition / Ex Parte Contact Re Tentatives